 Heirloom Puran Poli

-I have vivid memories of my grandmother, making piles of these golden soft-cooked Poli for our large extended family of uncles, aunts, and cousins.
-The best part of these elaborate meals was everyone helping out in the kitchen with various chores while having fun preparing the meal.
-The ghee-laden Poli’s are served with saffron and cardamom-infused milk along with other mouthwatering sides.
+I have vivid memories of my grandmother making stacks of golden, soft Puran Poli for our large family gatherings.
+Everyone enjoyed helping out in the kitchen while preparing these elaborate meals.
+The Poli, generously coated in ghee, was served with saffron and cardamom-infused milk and other delicious sides.

 What is Puran Poli?